jayala-29/DiceCTF/knock-knock.md

   '}'
 ```

-So all we really had to do was create our own “secret” with the id=0 attribute and include the result as a token to the CTF’s URL:
+We realized that this was the flaw of the code.
+The secret creation did not call crypto.randomUUID properly so the output was the help text.
+So all we really had to do was create our token with that secret and with the id=0 attribute and include the result as a token to the CTF’s URL:

 ```
 > crypto.createHmac('sha256', secret).update('0').digest('hex')